Origins of Bitcoin

-Cypherpunks: people who fight for privacy in communications through the use or creation of encrypted systems.
+Cypherpunks: people who fight for privacy in communications through the use or development of encrypted systems.

 Privacy is the power to selectively reveal oneself to the world.

-Cypherpunk ideas started in the 1980s when the digitization of life made it easier for authorities to harvest data about citizens.
+Cypherpunk ideas started in the 1980s when the digitization made it easier for those in power to harvest data about citizens.

 Cypherpunks decided to restore individuals power by applying computer science to minimize vulnerability to strangers through the design of crypto-anarchist systems.

-Crypto-anarchist system: digital system that penalize or discriminate fraud making consensus possible without a central authority.
+Crypto-anarchist system: digital system that penalize or discriminate fraud making consensus possible without a central power.

 The word "encrypt" has a Greek origin, it meant "to hide".
 "Cypher" is a synonym with a Latin origin.

 Cryptography is the science that creates protocols to configure secrets that only the destinatary of the message will be able to reveal.